filiksyos/affirmation-screensaver/README.md

 1. **Onboarding**: You answer questions about areas you want to improve (career, relationships, health, etc.)
 2. **Prompt Generation**: OpenRouter generates multiple affirmation prompts based on your goals
-3. **Image Creation**: Gemini 2.5 Flash creates beautiful images with affirmation text overlays
+3. **Image Creation**: OpenRouter (Gemini 2.5 Flash Image) creates beautiful images with affirmation text overlays in 16:9 aspect ratio
 4. **Auto-Rotation**: New affirmations are generated on your schedule
 5. **Display**: Images rotate as your desktop wallpaper/screensaver